+Chapter 5 PC Operation - Tutorial

+5.1 Introduction

+The following brief tutorial guides the user through a typical series of moves and parameter adjustments performed using the PC based APT software.
+It assumes that the unit is electrically connected as shown in Section 3.3., and that the APT Software is already installed - see Section 3.1.
+For illustration purposes, it also assumes that a ZST motor is connected to the 'Motor' connector on the rear panel.

-On start up, wait until the top panel POWER led is lit bright green before running the APT software.
-5.2 Using the APT User Utility The APT User exe application allows the user to interact with any number of APT hardware control units connected to the PC USB Bus (or simulated via the APTConfig utility).
+5.2 Using the APT User Utility

+The APT User.exe application allows the user to interact with any number of APT hardware control units connected to the PC USB Bus (or simulated via the APTConfig utility).
 This program allows multiple graphical instrument panels to be displayed so that multiple APT units can be controlled.
 All basic operating parameters can be set through this program, and all basic operations (such as motor moves) can be initiated.
 Hardware configurations and parameter settings can be saved, which simplifies system set up whenever APT User is run up.

-Fig. 5.1 Typical APT User Screen

-On start up, wait until the top panel POWER led is lit bright green before running the APT software. - Wait until the TDC001 POWER led is lit bright green, then run the APT User program - Start/Programs/Thorlabs/APT/APT User. - 2) Notice how the Z612(B) actuator type, selected in Section 3.5. is displayed in the 'Settings' window.
-See Section 5.10. and Section 6.3. for further details on the parameter values shown in the 'Settings' display.
+Fig. 5.1 Typical APT User Screen 1) Run the APT User program - Start/Programs/Thorlabs/APT/APT User.
+2) Notice how the ZST12(B) actuator type, selected in Section 3.5. is displayed in the 'Settings' window.
+See Section 5.11. and Section 6.3. for further details on the parameter values shown in the 'Settings' display.

-Fig. 5.2 DC Driver T-CubeSoftware GUI The APT User utility will be used throughout the rest of this tutorial to interface with the DC servo motor controller.
+Fig. 5.2 Stepper Driver T-Cube Software GUI The APT User utility will be used throughout the rest of this tutorial to interface with the Stepper Driver T-Cube.
 5.3 Homing Motors Homing the motor moves the actuator to the home limit switch and resets the internal position counter to zero.
 The limit switch provides a fixed datum that can be found after the system has been powered up.

-Fig. 5.3 DC Driver T-Cube Software GUI Click the 'Home' button.
+Fig. 5.3 Stepper Driver T-Cube GUI 1) Click the 'Home' button.
 Notice that the led in the button lights to indicate that homing is in progress and the displayed position for both channels counts down to 000.000, i.e the home position.
 Note Homing can also be performed by holding down both front panel buttons for around 2 seconds.
-Note After homing, shaft relaxation may cause a small position offset to be displayed.
-This relates only to one or two encoder counts and is not significant in terms of 'real world' positioning.
-When homing is complete, the 'Homed' LED is lit as shown above.
-See Appendix E Section E.2.2. for background information on the home position.

-5.4 Moving to an Absolute Position

-Absolute moves are measured in real world units (e.g. millimetres), relative to the Home position.
+2) When homing is complete, the 'Homed' LED is lit as shown above.
+See Appendix E , Section E.2.2. for background information on the home position.
+5.4 Moving to an Absolute Position Absolute moves are measured in real world units (e.g. millimetres), relative to the Home position.
 1) Click the position display.